 Dr. Wink has taught at SUNY ESF and SUNY ESF Ranger School.
 He began teaching at FLCC in 2001.
 In 2008, Dr. Wink received the SUNY Chancellor's Award for Excellence in Teaching.
 He is passionate about entomology, plant physiology, forestry and ecology, and continues to conduct research.

-Berna Ticonchuk is Program Coordinator for the Horticulture program and is an adjunct instructor for various horticulture classes.
-She is also in charge of managing FLCC's greenhouse and helps support horticulture classes and activities.
-In addition to her career at FLCC, Berna serves as a certified applicator with the Department of Environmental Conservation, is a certified arborist with the International Society of Arboriculture, and is a New York State certified nursery and landscape professional.
+Berna Ticonchuk is Technical Specialist and Program Coordinator for the FLCC Horticulture program as well as an adjunct instructor of various horticulture classes.
+She manages the FLCC greenhouse, helps support horticulture classes and activities, and is Advisor to the FLCC Horticulture Club.
+In addition to her career at FLCC, Berna is a certified applicator with the Department of Environmental Conservation, a certified arborist with the International Society of Arboriculture, and is a New York State certified nursery and landscape professional.

 Prior to working at FLCC, Berna had a 20-year career in public gardening in the Rochester and Canandaigua area.
-She is a member of the City of Canandaigua Tree Advisory Board, the Western New York ReLeaf Council, and the Education Committee of Sonnenberg Gardens and Mansion State Historic Park.
-Berna holds an A.A.S. in Ornamental Horticulture from Community College of the Finger Lakes and a Bachelor of Science in Plant Science from SUNY Empire State College.
+Berna is a member of the City of Canandaigua Tree Advisory Board and the Western New York ReLeaf Council.
+She holds an A.A.S. in Ornamental Horticulture from Community College of the Finger Lakes and a Bachelor of Science in Plant Science from SUNY Empire State College.